askui/askui/docs/docs/general/07-Troubleshooting/askui-ui-controller-starting-problems.md

 If you are using Ubuntu 22.04 or later, you need to install libfuse before using askui lib since it's no longer installed per default.
-That's why you have to manually install libfuse2 to use the askui lib

 Libfuse2 can be installed with these commands: